Scientist working with analytical instruments inside a laboratory

 What if I drank over several days?

 Enter the total number of standard drinks and the time of your last sip.
-Multi-day sessions keep EtG elevated longer, so expect the calculator to return a longer window.
+Multi-day sessions keep EtG elevated longer, so expect a longer detection window.

 Can I use the formula for blood or hair tests?